-Part of managing your retail store is setting the work environment and ethic for your space.
-How you interact with your customers, the care you take for your store, and how you present yourself each day will massively impact your staff and their performance.
+Part of managing your retail store is setting the work environment and ethics for your space.
+How you interact with your customers, take care of your store, and present yourself each day will massively impact your staff and their performance.

 Additionally, leadership in retail store management includes making your staff excited to be a part of the team and ensuring they feel heard and respected.
 A good leader inspires by setting a strong example and creating a positive environment.
 This will make things more pleasant for everyone and motivate your associates to perform better for your brand.

 You can create a positive work environment and motivate your staff by creating a rewards or commission structure.
 From my experience, using a blended approach that rewards both team and individual performance works best.
 For example, individuals could earn a sales commission, while there is also a team bonus for meeting a monthly sales goal.

 Less formal rewards like gift cards, small treats for your highest-performing associate of the week, or a dinner or get-together after a big sales day can also be effective.
 Whatever you can do to motivate your employees and demonstrate your appreciation for their efforts will pay off and make working for your store all the more fun.